n1d3v/song-metadata-generator/README.md

 # song-metadata-generator
 A Python Script that uses mutagen to add metadata to a song file.

-This was tested on macOS with MP3 files and works fine.
+This was tested on both Windows and macOS with MP3 files and works fine.
 # Want to build it you're self?
 No problem!
 Go into the latest release and download S-M-G.py